Everything about VMware vSphere and vCenter licensing

 VMware licensing information

-Understand How VMware licenses work It has become considerably more complex since the changes in the business model and the end of traditional perpetual licenses.
-If you manage environments with vSphere and vCenter, it's normal to have questions about what happens when the license expires, what happens if you don't renew support, or how version lifecycles like v7 or v8 affect you.
+Understanding how VMware licenses work has become considerably more complex since the business model changes and the end of traditional perpetual licenses.
+If you manage environments with vSphere and vCenter, it's normal to have questions about what happens when your license expires, what happens if you don't renew support, or how version lifecycles like v7 or v8 affect you.

-In many companies they still coexist old perpetual licenses with active or expired support contracts, while new installations are moving towards subscription-based models.
-This creates a significant mess: Do the hosts shut down?
+In many companies, older perpetual licenses still coexist with active or expired support contracts, while new installations are moving towards subscription-based models.
+This creates significant confusion: Do the hosts shut down?
 Do you lose access to vCenter?
 Do the virtual machines continue to function normally?
 Let's break it down calmly, using practical examples and clarifying all those nuances that aren't always clear in the official documentation.

 VMware legacy licensing model: perpetual licenses and support